 Advertisement

-Their main USP is that you can throw roughly-chopped ingredients into the machine, press a button or two, and end up with a bowl of well seasoned, warm soup, blended to your preference – from silky smooth to rustic and chunky – in no time.
+Their main USP is that you can throw roughly-chopped ingredients into the machine, press a button or two, and end up with a bowl of well-seasoned, warm soup, blended to your preference – from silky smooth to rustic and chunky – in no time.
 There's no need to fry or sauté ingredients, saving time and making the finished dish healthier.
+And with the weather turning and some seasonal produce left to use up, these gadgets are a faff-free way to make a warming and nourishing meal.

 Soup maker recipes don't deviate hugely from a conventional soup recipe, of which we have plenty.
 Manufacturers often provide soup maker recipes in the manual that comes with your machine.

-But if you're looking for classic, reliable soups that can be made in a soup maker, we've reworked 10 of the most popular soups on the BBC Good Food website to be used in a standard soup machine.
+But if you're looking for classic, reliable soups that can be made in a soup maker, we've reworked 10 of the most popular soups on the Good Food website into soup maker recipes for use in a standard machine.
 We tested from scratch to get the quantities and method down to a tee.

-Read on to find our soup maker recipes, plus expert tips from our cookery hub and the do's and don'ts of using a soup maker.
+Discover which soup maker recipes we're loving right now below, plus some expert tips from our cookery hub including the dos and don'ts of using a soup maker.

 Soup maker tomato soup